wnguye03/ubyssey.ca/README.md

 # Install virtualenv if you don't have it
 pip install virtualenv

-# Create a new folder for the virtual environment
+# Create a new virtual environment
 virtualenv ubyssey-dev
 cd ubyssey-dev